Sushila Karki

-Sushila Karki (Note: सुशीला कार्की, /ne/.) (born 7 June 1952) is a Nepalese politician and former jurist who became the interim prime minister of Nepal following the Gen Z-led protests of September 2025 that led to her predecessor’s resignation.
-She is the first woman in Nepal’s history to serve both as prime minister and as chief justice of the Supreme Court of Nepal.
-Karki previously served as chief justice from 2016 to 2017.
+Sushila Karki (Note: सुशीला कार्की, /ne/.) (born 7 June 1952) is a Nepalese lawyer and stateswoman who served as chief justice of Nepal from 2016 to 2017 and as interim prime minister of Nepal from 2025 to 2026.
+She became prime minister following the youth protests of September 2025 that led to her predecessor's resignation.
+Karki is the first female prime minister and female chief justice in Nepalese history.

 Early life and education

 Karki was born on 7 June 1952 to a Chhetri family from Sankarpur (later part of Biratnagar), Nepal.
 She is the eldest of her family's seven children.

 Karki attended Tribhuvan University, earning a Bachelor of Arts from Mahendra Morang College in 1972.
 She then studied political science in India, and in 1975 received a master's in political science from Banaras Hindu University.
 She returned to Tribhuvan University to study law, graduating in 1978.